 Workspace One, previously known as AirWatch, was rebranded in 2018 by VMware.
 Many organisations are migrating their devices to Intune as it’s part of the Microsoft 365 ecosystem therefore reducing costs and simplifying the management of devices and users.

 You may be familiar with Group Policy Objects (GPO) if you’ve supported an on-premises infrastructure.
 GPOs don’t exist in Azure or Intune.
 Intune has something called Configuration Profiles which do a very similar thing.
 They allow you to control devices or users using a set of policies.
 I have written another blog which goes into more detail around Group Policy analytics in Microsoft Endpoint Manager.

 There is no specific certification for Microsoft Intune, as Microsoft now aim for around role-based certifications, although there are few certifications which cover Intune in the topics though such as:

 Microsoft Intune is included in many subscriptions, so you may already be paying for it, but it is also available as a stand-alone subscription.

 Intune is included in the following M365 subscriptions:

-Microsoft also offer a device-only subscription service for Intune, that allows you to manage devices that aren’t affiliated to specific users, if this is needed.
+Microsoft also offers a device-only subscription service for Intune, which allows you to manage devices which aren’t affiliated to specific users (if this is needed).

 I hope this blog has been informative and answered any questions on Intune and explained the positive outcomes it can bring to your organisations.
-It is such a huge product, that is constantly evolving and growing.
-Remember, Insentra can help with all your Intune queries and more!
-Get in touch today with one of our friendly team.
+It is such a huge product, one which is constantly evolving and growing.